shihjimmy/MIMO_BFS_Sphere_Decoder/README.md

-# Digital Communication IC Design: Final Project Documentation
 # MIMO_BFS_Sphere_Decoder

 ## **Project Overview**
 This project involves designing a 4×4 MIMO detector for an 8-PSK system using the Breadth-First Search (BFS) Sphere Decoding algorithm.
-The goal is to achieve high performance in terms of Bit Error Rate (BER) versus Signal-to-Noise Ratio (SNR), while ensuring efficient hardware implementation.
+Our design can achieve high performance in terms of Bit Error Rate (BER) versus Signal-to-Noise Ratio (SNR).

 ### **Key Objectives**
 1. Implement BFS-based Sphere Decoding to detect 8-PSK symbols.